-High levels of government and consumer intervention are triggered by extreme weather events and growing global pressure for action.
-Society responds through their spending behaviour, political activism and voting.
-Governments respond as they recognise the changing public attitude and large economic appetite for the green transition.
-Geo-political alignment emerges from COP, with countries agreeing coordinated initiatives to meet global targets.
+Unfortunately, this scenario seems increasingly unlikely because of disparate policy adopted across major economies and in particular the US stepping back from its role in the climate transition.
+A grass roots consumer led revolution and reaction triggered by extreme weather events and an increasing lack of insurability causes growing global pressure for action.
+Society responds through their spending behaviour, political activism and voting in favour of climate friendly politicians at mid term elections.
+China emerges as the unlikely leader on climate issues pushing for consensus to tackle climate change more quickly despite a lack of US involvement.
+Governments including the EU and UK respond as they recognise the changing public attitude and large economic appetite for the green transition.
+Despite a lack of US leadership, geo-political alignment emerges from the COP process, with countries agreeing coordinated initiatives to meet global targets.
 Supportive policies come into effect to target aggressive Net Zero implementation and climate adaptation.
 Tax revenues from carbon and resource intensive consumption and public investment is used to support and fund greener alternatives, resilient infrastructure programs and accelerate efforts to catch-up with China's leading renewables programme.

-8 This climate scenario is loosely adopted from the USS/Exeter University paper "No Time to Lose" which gives a much more comprehensive description of such a scenario and adopts a similar approach to that outlined here.
+10 This weather scenario is loosely adopted from the USS/Exeter University paper "No Time to Lose" which gives a much more comprehensive description of such a scenario and adopts a similar approach to that outlined here.